ekino/rendr/README.md

 - You have internal data sources (microservices or legacy system)
 - You have a CMS but don't want to add custom codes or don't want to expose it to the world
-- You CMS cannot do the aggregation from different data sources
+- Your CMS cannot do the aggregation from different data sources
 - You need to add some cache mechanisms to protect your internals systems

 Understanding the different layers